teooliver/time-tracker-base/README.md

 Time tracker test to be implemented as part of the HabitGrid PWA app.

-This projects uses MongoDB and provides a simple docker-compose.yml file to set it up on your system.
+This project uses MongoDB and provides a simple docker-compose.yml file to set it up on your system.

 ## To use this project follow the steps: